5 Super Easy Ways To Boost Your Mood

 Exercise always ranks on our list of healthy habits, and Duke University researchers were among the first to document the effect of exercise on depression: Study subjects who participated in 30 minutes of aerobic activity three times a week improved as much as those who took antidepressants.

 Additional research backs up the connection, and experts concur that even occasional lows can benefit from exercise’s power to increase neurotransmitters and endorphins (the feel-good chemicals) in your brain.
-Consider hitting that kickboxing class or going for a bike ride the next time you find yourself feeling down.
+Consider a brisk walk or going for a bike ride the next time you find yourself feeling down.

 Tweak Your Surroundings

-Behavioral scientists have noted a correlation between one’s environment and relaxation, as well as intimacy, creativity and productivity.
+Behavioral scientists have noted a correlation between a person’s environment and relaxation, as well as intimacy, creativity and productivity.
 For example, among one study’s participants, softly contoured furniture, semi-circular seating and high ceilings elicited more positive feelings than sharp-angled, rigidly arranged pieces and low ceilings.

 Another study found that truly good “mood lighting” may come from brighter lamps, as opposed to those that are dim.
 Beyond what research suggests, listen to your internal cues: Surround yourself with colors, items, scents and sounds that encourage a sense of pleasure and comfort for you.
 You may also want to take some cues from the art of feng shui.

 Turn to Your Pets

 Pet owners consistently rave about the unconditional love of their furry friends.
 Their unabashed affection and happy attitudes are certainly infectious, but there’s more to their mood-boosting benefits.
-Experts say that focusing on taking care of an animal can help distract you from dwelling on negative feelings.
+Experts say that taking care of an animal can help distract you from dwelling on negative feelings.

 In addition, simply stroking a pet has been shown to lower blood pressure, which can help calm you.
-(It’s no wonder why hospitals and nursing homes now encourage pet visits and employ therapy animals.)
+(It’s no wonder hospitals and nursing homes now encourage pet visits and employ therapy animals.)
 If you don’t have a pet to come home to, consider spending some time at a dog park, visiting a friend with a pet or popping into a local animal shelter.